LemonPi/Clisp/README.md

  - build by typing "make" in the same directory
  - list parameters (such as x for add above) treated same as 'normal' parameters
  - interpret files with `./clisp [filename] [-p]`, add -p or -print option to force printing of file evaluation, silent by default (assumes a lot of definitions)
+    - include files with (include filename), which can be nested
  - build debug information (with step by step info) by changing build target and source in makefile to "testing" and "testing.cpp" respectively
  - requires a compiler supporting C++11
- - uses boost::variant (comes with this build)
+ - uses boost::variant (link above)
- - keywords (so far): define, lambda, cond, cons, cdr, list, else, and, or, not, empty?
+ - keywords (so far): define, lambda, cond, cons, cdr, list, else, and, or, not, empty?, include
  - use 'quote to signify string
      - `string` will raise an error if it's not defined, but `'string` will return string
  - use cat primitive instead of + to concatenate strings